parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 author_profile: true
 redirect_from:
 ---
-This page is for undergraduates at Sharif University of Technology, espcailly physics students.
+This page is for Sharif University of Technology undergraduates, especially physics students.
 Here I put some useful notes and remarkable stuff which could be helpful for them.
-They are open and you don't need any permission to use them.
+They are open, and you don't need permission to use them.

 ## Laboratory Reports
+These are my reports for the general laboratory courses.
+Use them at your own risk.

 ### General Lab III
-These are my reports for the course of General Laboratory III in 2021.
-Use them at your own risk.

 | Experiment       | Report   | Experiment       | Report   |
 | -----------   | -------   | ----------   | -------   |